jhnbyrn/951-KLR-PAGES/dme_acceleration_enrichment_code_walkthrough.md

 # Acceleration enrichment

+The acceleration enrichment code is pretty simple - simple enough that understanding the context and what it's mean to achieve is the hardest part.
+So I'm including the code walkthrough and the high level explanation in one place for this one.

 ## Why acceleration enrichment?
 Before getting into the 944's acceleration enrichment, it's worth discussing what acceleration enrichment even is, and why its needed.
 This is a well documented topic, so I won't go into too much detail.
 And I should probably add that unlike most of what you read in these articles, I don't know this first hand.
 I'm basically summarizing what you can read elsewhere.
 But this is fairly well establshed, uncontroversial science.
 So here goes: